CharlesJW222/Lying_with_Truth/README.md

 # Lying with Truths: Open-Channel Multi-Agent Collusion for Belief Manipulation via Generative Montage

-**Anonymous Submission**

 ## Overview

-This directory contains supplementary materials for our ACL submission on cognitive collusion attacks against LLM-based agents.
+This directory contains supplementary materials for our recent work on cognitive collusion attacks against LLM-based agents.
 We demonstrate how coordinated agents can manipulate victim beliefs using only truthful evidence fragments through strategic narrative construction.

 ## Repository Contents